timothyhull/breadpool-self-eval/docs/game_video_clips.md

             - A lot happens within a few seconds, and I need to take quick, decisive, and accurate actions:
                 - I visualize the "lasagna slice" shape of the distance between Blue #555 (near the inside boundary) and the nearest Green blocker (in the middle of the track) and assess Blue #555's trajectory (toward the middle of the track) and acceleration relative to the speed of the rest of the pack.
                 - As I monitor Blue #555 destroy the pack, I turn my head slightly to the right to determine the foremost Green blocker's speed and trajectory and understand if they might be responsible for the pack destruction (legally or illegally) while concurrently issuing a "no-pack" warning.
-                - I determine Blue #555 illegally destroys the pack and make a mental note to not include them in the process of redefining the pack.
+                - I determine Blue #555 illegally destroyed the pack and I make a mental note to not include them in the process of redefining the pack.
-                - I quickly look to my right then left to account for all blockers, observe blocker movement, determine if blockers are taking the appropriate actions to reform the pack, and continue to monitor the distance between blockers from both teams.
+                - I quickly look to my right and then left to account for all blockers, observe blocker movement, determine if blockers are taking the appropriate actions to reform the pack, and continue to monitor the distance between blockers from both teams.
                 - I issue a second "no-pack" warning, check the distance between blockers from both teams (excluding Blue #555 who I know to be a penalized player), and issue the verbal cue "pack is here" as the pack reforms.
                 - I immediately assess the pack destruction penalty to Blue #555 just as the jam ends.
             - I practice a lot to have the capacity to manage these sorts of situations with speed and precision.
 Of course, I make mistakes and that motivates me even more to: